Orange-OpenSource/elpaaso-sandbox-service/README.md

  * Suspended until further spec refinements
     * as a paas-user, once registering with pwm, I can go to the sandbox service.
     * as a paas-user, once logged into the sandbox service, I can paste the Cf login CLI commands display in the homepage
-    * as a paas-user, once logged into the sandbox service, I am notified by email of my private space credentials
+    * as a paas-user, once logged into the sandbox service, I am notified by userId of my private space credentials

 ##Tech specs of the sandbox service